kajamia/ASC-bla/docs/neoode/solvers.rst

     :param rhs: Right-hand-side of the ODE, a function in Neo-ODE's function algebra.
     :param callback: An optional function to log values.
 It takes the position within [0, tend] and the computed value.

+    These three functions are overloaded with counterparts that store all y values in a MatrixView all_y.

     .. code-block::

         double tend = 4*M_PI;